 An effort of following the current events in the PRC is encouraged.
-Publications such as The New York Times, The Washington Post, and the South China Morning Post as well as the web-based news services list below are useful sources for up-to-date and diverse information and opinions about China in English:
+Publications such as The New York Times, The Washington Post, and the South China Morning Post as well as the web-based news services are useful sources for up-to-date information about China.